Sei whale: Vocalizations

 The sei whale makes long, loud, low-frequency sounds.
 Relatively little is known about specific calls, but in 2003, observers noted sei whale calls in addition to sounds that could be described as "growls" or "whooshes" off the coast of the Antarctic Peninsula.
 Many calls consisted of multiple parts at different frequencies.
 This combination distinguishes their calls from those of other whales.
-Most calls lasted about a half second, and occurred in the 240–625 hertz range, well within the range of human hearing.
+Most calls last about a second, and occur in the 37–98 hertz range, well within the range of human hearing.
 The maximum volume of the vocal sequences is reported as 156 decibels relative to 1 micropascal (μPa) at a reference distance of one metre.
-An observer situated one metre from a vocalizing whale would perceive a volume roughly equivalent to the volume of a jackhammer operating two metres away.
+An observer situated one metre from a vocalizing whale would perceive a volume roughly equivalent to the volume of a jackhammer operating two meters away.

 In November 2002, scientists recorded calls in the presence of sei whales off Maui.
 All the calls were downswept tonal calls, all but two ranging from a mean high frequency of 39.1 Hz down to 21 Hz of 1.3 second duration – the two higher frequency downswept calls ranged from an average of 100.3 Hz to 44.6 Hz over 1 second of duration.
 These calls closely resembled and coincided with a peak in "20- to 35-Hz irregular repetition interval" downswept pulses described from seafloor recordings off Oahu, which had previously been attributed to fin whales.
-Between 2005 and 2007, low frequency downswept vocalizations were recorded in the Great South Channel, east of Cape Cod, Massachusetts, which were only significantly associated with the presence of sei whales.
+Between 2005 and 2007, low frequency downswept vocalizations were recorded in the Great South Channel, east of Cape Cod, Massachusetts, which were associated with the presence of sei whales.
 These calls averaged 82.3 Hz down to 34 Hz over about 1.4 seconds in duration.
 This call has also been reported from recordings in the Gulf of Maine, New England shelf waters, the mid-Atlantic Bight, and in Davis Strait.
 It likely functions as a contact call.

 BBC News quoted Roddy Morrison, a former whaler active in South Georgia, as saying, "When we killed the sei whales, they used to make a noise, like a crying noise.
 They seemed so friendly, and they'd come round and they'd make a noise, and when you hit them, they cried really.
 I didn't think it was really nice to do that.
 Everybody talked about it at the time I suppose, but it was money.
 At the end of the day that's what counted at the time.
 That's what we were there for."

+Predation

+The only known predator of the sei whale is the killer whale, There were two cases of predation.